honbey/script/linux/README.md

-This directory contains scripts for Linux and Mac OSX.
+This directory contains scripts for Linux and macOS.